 Pick up fruits and vegetables that fall to the ground in garden areas.

-Inspect your home’s screens, repairing or replacing any that are damaged or loose.
+Inspect your home’s window and door screens, repairing or replacing any that are damaged or loose.

 Caulk spaces in exterior walls and around windows and doors.

 Do not leave windows and doors open for long periods.

 Keep your kitchen clean and tidy.
 Wash dishes, take the trash out, wipe down counters, and vacuum floors daily.